Features of the 4602SW IP Telephone

 - The Speaker and the corresponding indicator light turn off and the call terminates.

 Note: It is also possible to disable the Speaker feature.
-If your Speaker does not operate as indicated, contact the Service Desk to be sure your telephone's Speaker is enabled.
+If your Speaker does not operate as indicated, contact the Help Desk to be sure your telephone's Speaker is enabled.

 The Transfer feature lets you transfer a call from your telephone to another extension.